suhas-sunder/grad_schl_spring_summer_2025/special_topics_smart_grid/Study Notes/Lec 1 - Power Systems.md

 		- **DC lines** offer a solution here because they don't have the frequency issues inherent in AC systems.
 DC can be used to link two asynchronous AC grids, allowing for easier synchronization and the ability to transfer large amounts of power efficiently, even if the grids aren't running at the same frequency.

 	- **Bulk Transmission System**: This refers to systems designed to transport large amounts of electricity over long distances.
 		- Power transmission lines are often designed using **bundled conductors**, which means multiple conductors are grouped together in parallel to handle larger amounts of power while minimizing energy loss and improving efficiency.
-These **bundled conductors might consist of 1, 2, or 4 conductors per phase**, depending on the required power capacity. ![[Pasted image 20250506213149.png]]
+These **bundled conductors might consist of 1, 2, or 4 conductors per phase**, depending on the required power capacity. ![[20250506213149.png]]
 		- The design of these systems is optimized for **high-efficiency transmission over long distances to minimize loss**.

 	- **Loop or Meshed System for Reliability**: In order to ensure the **reliability** of the grid, transmission systems are often **looped** or **meshed**.